A practical playbook for faculty, staff, and administrators — 2026 edition

 Ethical

-Ensure privacy protection, bias mitigation, and transparent use of student data in all context engineering decisions.
-This includes ADA compliance: all AI-generated digital content must meet WCAG 2.1 Level AA and Section 508 requirements by design, not as an afterthought.
+Ensure privacy (FERPA, HIPAA where applicable), bias mitigation, and transparent use of personal data.
+Include ADA compliance: all AI-generated digital content must meet WCAG 2.1 Level AA and Section 508 by design.

 A